legendu-net/blog/misc/content/2022/10/recommendation-of-credit-card-usage/recommendation-of-credit-card-usage.md

 ## Tips and Traps

+1. Avoid AMEX as it is nutorious for closing many customers' credit cards without valid reasons.

-1. Costco is a wholesale.
+2. Costco is a wholesale.
 It is not considered as a grocery or supermarket for cashback bonus purposes.

-2. Overall, AMEX is great for traveling purchases and restaurants spending.

 ## Glossory